NiklasPeterson/github-flow/README.md

-After the new branch is created, it is time to get to work.
+After the new `feature` branch is created, it is time to get to work.
 Make changes by adding, editing, and deleting files.
 Whenever you reach a small milestone, add the changes to your branch by commit.

 Adding commits keeps track of your work.
 Each commit should have a message explaining what has changed and why.
 Each commit becomes a part of the history of the branch, and a point you can revert to if you need to.

-This process of adding commits keeps track of your progress as you work on a feature branch.

-Each commit has an associated commit message, which is a description explaining why a particular change was made.

 > **Note:** By writing clear commit messages, you can make it easier for other people to follow along and provide feedback